OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 - What is Orchard?
 - What version is the latest?
+- Tryorchard.net : Try Orchard Online
+- Orchard Beginner : Beginner's guide to Orchard CMS
 - How to get Orchard?
 Web or Source Code?
-- Tryorchard.net : Try Orchard Online
 - What software to use ?
 WebMatrix & Visual Studio?
 - Orchard CMS Folder structure
 - Orchard Recipes